kaboc/pot/packages/pottery/README.md

 ready with the new factory passed as a value, and it makes the pots available from that point onwards.

-It is easier to understand how to use Pottery if you take it as similar to the usage of MultiProvider of the provider package, although what they do are quite different in fact.
+It is easier to understand how to use Pottery if you consider it as something similar to `MultiProvider` of the provider package, although they internally work quite differently.

 - MultiProvider
     - Creates objects and provides them so that they are available down the tree.